finnishtransportagency/ratatiedot-extranet/packages/frontend/README.md

 Views containing file read and upload are likely based on Alfresco folder structure, verify to be sure.
 For example piirustusarkisto corresponds to piirustusarkisto folder in Alfresco.

-To create Alfresco based view do the following.
+To create an Alfresco based view do the following.

 - Create react component for the view
 - Setup routing routes.tsx, Routes.ts and correct categorydata type in types.d.ts